St. Margaret's Episcopal School: History

 St. Margaret's was founded in 1979 by the Reverend Canon Ernest Sillers.
 The school began with only 79 students in kindergarten through grade six.
 It was named in honor of the 11th-century Queen Margaret of Scotland, the patron saint of education.
 The significance of this name is reflected in many St. Margaret's traditions, such as the use of bagpipes in formal ceremonies, along with their athletic team nickname, the Tartans.

 St. Margaret's opened an Early Childhood Development Center in 1981 and its high school in 1982.
 By 1985, students were enrolled in grade levels preschool through 12.

 In 1986, St. Margaret's brought in Markham B. Campaigne as its second headmaster.
 During his 17-year tenure, St. Margaret's grew to serve over 1,200 students and expanded to a 20 acre campus.
 It is now included in Princeton Review's top 444 private schools in the United States book.

 In 2004, Marcus Hurlbut became the new Headmaster of SMES.
 In 2013, William Moseley became headmaster.
-Dr Jeneen Graham would be the next Head of School beginning July 1, 2023.
+Dr. Jeneen Graham became the next Head of School on July 1, 2023.

 Academics

 St. Margaret's offers courses in core subjects, as well as other subjects through electives.
 Theater, art, music and other subjects are available to be taken in addition to the main subject.
 There are 26 Advanced Placement courses offered in history, math, science, art, language, theatre, music and other subjects.
 In addition to Advanced Placement (AP) courses, St. Margeret's offers honors courses throughout their various subjects.
 The variety of courses gives students the opportunity to excel to the best of their ability.
-In 2022, the school was ranked as the #1 Christian high school in Greater Los Angeles.
+As of 2025, the school is ranked as the #1 Christian high school in Greater Los Angeles.